imacrayon/alpine-ajax/docs/examples/inline-edit.md

 </form>
 ```

-The form issues a `PUT` back to `/contacts/1`, following the usual REST-ful pattern.
+When submitted, the form issues a `PUT` back to `/contacts/1`, following the usual REST-ful pattern.

 <script>
   let contact = {